linhtran304/STA_404/README.md

 # Analysis of Public Domain Books

-A project from a group of Miami students aims at exploring works from Project Gutenberg through an interactive dashboard
+A project from a group of Miami students aims at exploring works from Project Gutenberg through a [flexdashboard](https://linhtran304.shinyapps.io/Explore_Gutenberg_Project/#section-bookshelf) in Shiny runtime